muratk5n/thirdwave/en/README.md

-Crises' happen because the system insists on printing new money for business credit which can cause bubbles, inflation, wage stagnation, unemployment, and everythin in between.
+Crises' happen because the system insists on printing new money for business credit which can cause bubbles, inflation, wage stagnation, unemployment, and everything in between.
 The transmission mechanism is too kludgy.

 ---